SoroushHaghi/Job-Prep2025/README.md

 Day 7: Refactored the project to a modular, driver-based architecture.
 Integrated real sensor data via a CSV reader and built/tested feature extraction functions (mean, RMS) for windowed signal analysis.
 Resolved all CI/CD and linter configuration issues.

 Day 8: Built ML pipeline to classify activity.
 Discovered initial 100% accuracy was due to a data logic flaw (orientation).
 Fixed the data simulation to force the model to learn vibration (std, rms), achieving a realistic 99.80%.

+Day 9: Built the complete E2E inference pipeline.
+Added the ActivityPredictor class (src/predictor.py) to load the model and a new predict-stream CLI command.
+This command simulates a live sensor stream and makes real-time predictions.
+Added unit tests for the predictor.